fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Following are the requirements to use the CIS Benchmarks in Fleet:

-- Fleet must be Premium licensed.
+- Fleet must be Premium or Ultimate licensed.
 - Devices must be running [Fleetd](https://fleetdm.com/docs/using-fleet/orbit), the osquery manager from Fleet.
 Fleetd can be built with [fleetctl](https://fleetdm.com/docs/using-fleet/adding-hosts#osquery-installer).
 - Devices must be enrolled to an MDM solution.
 - On macOS, the orbit executable in Fleetd must have "Full Disk Access", see [Grant Full Disk Access to Osquery on macOS](Adding-hosts.md#grant-full-disk-access-to-osquery-on-macos).